 My dad purchased the car 80 years ago.
 Count them.
 80 years.
 When we purchase a car there would be no need to think someone is going to write about it 80 years in to the future.

-But you know – that doesn’t stop me from wondering why they didn’t get all their information straight and photos with their stories so their daughter doesn’t have to spend time sorting through the little cardboard boxes in search of what car belongs to which person.
-And for pity’s sake – who said it is ok to leave a thousand pictures with no names, dates, or labels on the back?
+But that doesn’t stop me from wondering why they didn’t get all their information straight and photos with their stories, so their daughter doesn’t have to spend time sorting through the little cardboard boxes in search of what car belongs to which person.

-Then there was my Grandpa Imm – who did own a vehicle or two in his life-time.
+Then there was my Grandpa Imm – who did own a vehicle or two in his lifetime.
 Grandpa Imm was born in 1895.
-I wonder how old he was when he purchased his first car – and what kind of car was it and how much did it cost.
+I wonder how old he was when he purchased his first car.
+What kind of car was it and how much did it cost?
 Especially important is what color it was.
 Maybe Mom wrote it down somewhere.

 My brother Ed remembers Grandpa Imm drove a 1949 green Chevy, then a black Rambler followed by a white Rambler.
 I remember the white one.
-That’s pretty much all I remember about Grandpa Imm’s car – it was white.
-He kept a bobble-head dog on the dash.
-It makes me smile when I see one of those little bobble-head dogs. – and grandpa’s was grey in color.
+He kept a grey bobble-head dog on the dash.

-So there you have it – my story about cars – which ended up being a story about photos, the color of cars, and the people who drove them.
+There you have it: my story about something I know nothing about – which ended up being a story about photos, the color of cars, and the people who drove them.

 A Writer’s Disclaimer: